navikt/pale-2/README.md

 [![Build status](https://github.com/navikt/pale-2/workflows/Deploy%20to%20dev%20and%20prod/badge.svg)](https://github.com/navikt/pale-2/workflows/Deploy%20to%20dev%20and%20prod/badge.svg)

 # Prosessering av legeerklæringer (PALE)
-Repository for PALE (legeerklæringer).
-Application written in Kotlin used to receive legeerklæringer from external systems, doing some validation, then pushing it to our internal systems.
+Application that receivea legeerklæringer from external systems, doing some validation, then pushing it to our internal systems.

 <img src="./src/svg/flytdiagram.svg" alt="Image of the flow of the pale-2 application">